nikita9604/Dekker-s-Algorithm/README.md

 # Dekker-s-Algorithm
-Dekker's Algorithm implemented using Scilab
+Dekker's Algorithm for Process Synchronization implemented using Scilab